Mormon sex therapist faces discipline and possible expulsion from the LDS Church

 He said that the church condemns pornography in any form, referring to its general handbook, and masturbation is considered immoral.
 “These are the principles that will be considered by the local leaders in this circumstance,” he wrote.

-In March, Helfer received a letter informing her that a disciplinary hearing would be held on Sunday in Derby over Helfer’s “repeated clear, and public opposition to the Church, its doctrine, its policies, and its leaders.”
+In March, Helfer was sent a letter informing her that a disciplinary hearing would be held on Sunday in Derby over Helfer’s “repeated clear, and public opposition to the Church, its doctrine, its policies, and its leaders,” which she denies.

 At the hearing, Helfer can make her case for remaining a member.
-Church leaders could choose to restrict her membership if she is repentant enough.
+Church leaders could choose to restrict her membership if she is considered repentant enough.
 But given her past statements and exchanges with them, the prospect of expulsion seems more likely, Helfer and other observers said.

 Petrey said that he is not aware of a mental health professional who has been excommunicated for issues directly related to their work.
 LDS leaders, he said, have been in conflict with mental health professionals since the 1950s, but he said that Mormon psychologists were at the forefront of promoting the allowance for birth control in marriage in the 1970s and ’80s.